Dr Glenn Guneyli-Havelock

 About

-I have a BSc in Geology (University of Derby) and an MSc in Environmental Sedimentology and Geomorphology (University of Reading).
-I gained a PhD in Physical Geography (Quaternary Environmental Change) from the University of Exeter in 2009, where I investigated sea level change and climate change during the mid-late Holocene (from 5,000 yrs BC to present).
-This was followed by a Postdoctoral Fellowship at the Smithsonian Environmental Research Center, Maryland, USA (2009-2012).
+I have a BSc in Geology (University of Derby), an MSc in Environmental Sedimentology and Geomorphology (University of Reading) and a PhD in Quaternary Environmental Change (University of Exeter, 2009).
+My PhD thesis was concerned with sea level and climate change during the mid-late Holocene.

-I am an enthusiastic educator and currently teach the following modules:
+I currently teach the following modules at Kingston University:

 • Rivers, Oceans and the Atmosphere (Module Leader)